Treblesteph/mapestry/README.md

 for each game, there are three difficulty modes which vary between games, but determine whether you are playing multiple choice, selecting from the map, or inputting manually.

 ### development

+Mapestry is a work in progress, please let me know about any bugs you notice via GitHub issues, or feel free to get in touch if you have any questions or suggestions too.

+### future features

+- [ ] jigsaw mode
+  - drag-and-drop countries into place on a blank continent map
+- [ ] learning mode
+  - pages for each country including info
+    - answers to all quizzes and ideas for how to remember them
+    - interesting facts about the country
+- [ ] non-continent-specific games
+  - offshore territories per country (will need a whole world map)
+  - identifying mountain ranges